ohbm/osr2024/formats.md

 Questions from the audience are encouraged (via chat feature if virtual) and will be transmitted to the panel by the host throughout the session.</p>

 <p align="justify">**We are looking for self-nominated panelists on each topic!**</p>
-<p align="justify"> In the 2024 OSR, we featured 5 panel discussions with their respective table talk session.
+<p align="justify"> In the 2024 OSR, we featured 5 panel discussions with their respective table talk.
 These panel sessions include:</p>
 <ol>
   <li>Open Sience - who pays the bill?</li>
   <li>Getting Started in Open Science</li>